BE PREPARED:

 RACE RULES:

-7. If a car becomes damaged and can be repaired in a reasonable amount of time (a few minutes), the race will be run again.
-If not, the damaged car will
+If a car becomes damaged and can be repaired in a reasonable amount of time (a few minutes), the race will be run again.
+If not, the damaged car will automatically lose that race.

-5. If a car jumps the track, the race will be run again.
+If a car jumps the track, the race will be run again.
 If the same car jumps the track a second time, that car will automatically lose that race.

-6. If a car leaves its lane and interferes with another car, the race will be run again.
+If a car leaves its lane and interferes with another car, the race will be run again.
 If the same car leaves its lane a second time and interferes with another car, the interfering car will automatically lose that race.

 SPORTSMANSHIP:

-not as good at something else like basketball or computers.
+The first thing to remember about sportsmanship is that everyone's skills are a little different.
+You may be good at something like singing or drawing, but not as good at something else like basketball or computers.
 Parents have different skill levels, too.
 This doesn't mean that you are a good person one time and not good another time.
 You can always be a good person, whether or not you have good car-building skills.
 Remember, you and your friends are individuals first and racers second.
 This idea is often called having respect for others.

 The second thing to remember is to follow the rules.
 Without rules, there would be no Pinewood Derby.
 You will never know if you are really good at doing something unless you follow the rules.
 This is often called being honest.